subnut/vim-iawriter/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-## Please understand that I personally may not be able to implement it.
-But Pull Requests are always welcome.
+# Please understand that I personally may not be able to implement it, but Pull Requests are always welcome.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]